chad/sigsurv/README.md

 # Sigsurv

-TODO: Write a gem description
+This is a stupid implementation of Ward Cunningham's clever [Signature Survey](http://c2.com/doc/SignatureSurvey/).

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'sigsurv'

-And then execute:

-    $ bundle

-Or install it yourself as:
+install it as:

     $ gem install sigsurv

 ## Usage

-TODO: Write usage instructions here
+$ cd yourapp
+$ sigsurv

 ## Contributing